Generic Name: asparaginase erwinia chrysanthemi (as-PAR-a-jin-ase er-WIN-ee-ah kri-SAN-them-ee) (Injection route)

 - Pancreatitis (inflammation of the pancreas)—Use with caution.
 May make these conditions worse.

-A doctor or other trained health professional will give you this medicine in a hospital or cancer treatment center.
-This medicine is given as a shot into one of your muscles.
+A doctor or other trained health professional will give you or your child this medicine in a hospital or cancer treatment center.
+This medicine is given as a shot into a muscle or a vein.

-Erwinaze™ is sometimes given together with other medicines.
-If you are receiving a combination of medicines, it is important that you receive each one at the proper time.
-If you are taking some of these medicines by the mouth, ask your doctor to help you plan a way to take them at the right times.
+Erwinaze® is sometimes given together with other medicines.
+If you are receiving a combination of medicines, it is important that you or your child receive each one at the proper time.
+If you are taking some of these medicines by mouth, ask your doctor to help you plan to take them at the right times.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have chills; fever; lightheadedness, dizziness, or fainting; fast, pounding heartbeat; swelling of the face, tongue, and throat; or trouble breathing after you receive the medicine.
+Tell your doctor or nurse right away if you or your child have chills, fever, lightheadedness, dizziness, or fainting, fast, pounding heartbeat, swelling of the face, tongue, and throat, or trouble breathing after you receive the medicine.

-Check with your doctor right away if you start having increased thirst or hunger, increased urination, pale skin, nausea, sweating, or faintness.
+Check with your doctor right away if you or your child start having increased thirst or hunger, increased urination, pale skin, nausea, sweating, or faintness.
 These may be signs that you are having problems with the amount of blood sugar in your body.

-Tell your doctor right away if you develop confusion, headache, nausea and vomiting, numbness or tingling in the arms or legs, shortness of breath, or chest pain after receiving this medicine.
+Tell your doctor right away if you or your child develop confusion, headache, nausea and vomiting, numbness or tingling in the arms or legs, or chest pain after receiving this medicine.
 These may be symptoms of a serious bleeding or blood clotting problem.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.